 Everybody would be aware of what a domain is.
 It is a collection of resources.
-So explained in simple terms, Forest is a collection of domains.
+As explained in simple terms, Forest is a collection of domains.
 Using an e.g. to explain further on this.
 You own a company called “XXX” and there are different branches under it such as “Sales”, “HR”, “IT”, “Accounts” etc. In this example, XXX becomes the Forest and the rest departments under it become the domains.
-If there is a further partition among the departments, then the lowest sector becomes the domain and intermediate section between Forest and domain is known as Trees.
-It is purely based on organizations on how to define a domain.
+If there is a further partition among the departments, then the lowest sector becomes the domain and the intermediate section between Forest and domain is known as Trees.
+It is purely based on organisations on how to define a domain.
 It can be done department wise or region wise based on the size of the company.

 Logitrain delivers the best Database Courses, for more information please visit www.logitrain.com.au or call 1800 159 151.